ApyNext/api/README_en.md

 Returns :
 - Status code `200 Ok` and an auth token stored as a cookie
-- Status code `403 Forbidden` and the error message when the token is missing, invalid or expired
+- Status code `403 Forbidden` and the error message when the token is missing, invalid or expired for example
 - Status code `500 Internal Server Error` when a server error occurs

 ### Login